-Automatic Investment Plan: You may participate in the Funds' Automatic Investment Plan, an investment plan that automatically moves money from your bank account and invests it in the Funds through the use of electronic funds transfers or automatic bank drafts.
-You may elect to make subsequent investments by transfers of a minimum of \$100 on specified days of each month into your established Fund account for the Leader Short Duration Bond Fund.
-You may elect to make subsequent investments by transfers of a minimum of \$25 on specified days of each month into your established Fund.
-You may elect to make subsequent investments by transfers of a minimum of \$100 on specified days of each month into your established Fund account for the Leader Total Return Fund.
-You may elect to make subsequent investments by transfers of a minimum of \$100 on specified days of each month into your established Fund account for Leader Floating Rate Fund.
+Automatic Investment Plan: You may participate in the Funds' Automatic Investment Plan, an investment plan that automatically moves money from your bank account and invests it in the Funds using electronic funds transfers or automatic bank drafts.
+You may elect to make subsequent investments by transfers of a minimum of \$100 on specified days of each month into your established Fund account for the High Yield Fund.
+You may elect to make subsequent investments by transfers of a minimum of \$25 on specified days of each month into your established Fund account for the Total Return Fund.
+You may elect to make subsequent investments by transfers of a minimum of \$100 on specified days of each month into your established Fund account for the High Quality Fund.
 Please contact the Funds at 1-800-711-9164 for more information about the Funds' Automatic Investment Plan.